Clastify logo

 HL • Paper 1B

-State the induced emf during the horizontal section.
+State the phase relationship between the induced emf and the flux linkage.

 Question 34